The environments of the radio galaxy population in SIMBA: Results

 \subsubsection{Environmental Richness}

 Another way to characterise the environment of radio galaxies is to examine their environmental density, to understand their typical location in the Cosmic Web.
 To explore the host environments of radio galaxies and their physical properties, we consider the environmental richness and local density as a function of host galaxy and black hole properties.
-We define the richness parameter as the number of galaxies residing in a host dark matter halo, and we will examine richness as a function of their $\mstar$, $\mbh$, $\power$, and $\fedd$ vs. halo mass, for radio vs. non-radio galaxies.
+We define the richness parameter as the number of galaxies residing in the host dark matter halo, and we will examine richness as a function of their $\mstar$, $\mbh/\mstar$, $\power$, and $\fedd$ for radio vs. non-radio galaxies with $\mstar\geq10^{9.5}\msun$.

-Figure~\ref{fig:richness} shows the richness of the environments of galaxies in \simba.
-The richness of LERGs are shown by maroon dashed lines, HERGs are shown by blue dashed lines.
-Additionally we show the sample of galaxies in \simba\ that are not radio galaxies, rather normal galaxies, by the grey line.
-The full galaxy sample is split into populations of quenched and star forming galaxies and are shown by the red and cyan lines.
-We show the associated 1$\sigma$ standard deviation uncertainties only for the HERG and LERG populations so as to avoid clutter.
-The plots following this will include only the radio galaxy and normal galaxy populations for a clearer comparison.
+Figure~\ref{fig:richness} shows the running median relations for the richness of the environments of galaxies in \simba.
+The richness of LERGs and HERGs are shown by maroon and blue dashed lines respectively.
+Additionally we show the sample of galaxies in \simba\ that are not radio galaxies by the grey line.
+The full galaxy sample with $\mstar\geq10^{9.5}\msun$ is split into populations of quenched and star forming galaxies and are shown by the red and cyan lines respectively.
+We show the associated 1$\sigma$ standard deviation on the median for only the HERG and LERG populations so as to avoid clutter.
+The plots following this will include only the radio galaxy and non-radio galaxy populations for a clearer comparison.

-At low stellar masses, radio galaxies are less likely to live in rich environments compared with the normal galaxy population.
-HERGs and LERGs both follow the star-forming galaxy population in terms of richness.
-As expected, the likelihood of living in a rich environment increases with stellar mass, and in particular, at $\mstar \ga 10^{11}M_\odot$ the likelihood of LERGs living in rich environments increases dramatically.
+In the first panel we show the richness as a function of stellar mass.
+At stellar masses of$\mstar\la10^{11}\msun$, radio galaxies are less likely to live in rich environments compared with the non-radio and quenched galaxy populations.
+At these stellar masses, HERGs and LERGs both follow the richness of the star-forming galaxy population.
+As expected, the likelihood of living in a rich environment increases with stellar mass.
+In particular, at $\mstar \ga 10^{11}\msun$ the likelihood of LERGs living in rich environments increases dramatically.
 This is supported by the idea that clusters host predominantly quenched galaxies and contain high temperature gas.
-HERGs do not populate such environments, but the few HERGs at high masses tend to live in similar environments to star-forming galaxies not quenched galaxies.
+HERGs do not populate such environments, but the few HERGs at high masses tend to live in similar environments to star-forming galaxies galaxies.